The Rome Empower Program

 Let Your Wanderlust Empower You: The Rome Empower Program

-The Rome Empower Program is a signature St. Thomas study abroad opportunity that prepares you to excel in a changing, global marketplace.
+The Rome Empower Program is a signature St. Thomas study abroad opportunity that prepares you to excel in an ever changing global workforce.
 In this program, the classroom intersects with the real-world.
 Site visits, weekend excursions and cultural events immerse you in a new culture and broaden your perspective of the world, bringing relevance to the classroom and allowing you to think across disciplines.

 - Choose four courses from an expanded list of classes.
 Participants will also take a 2-credit Italian language course.

-- Program students live together with a St. Thomas faculty director and an on-site resident director in the St. Thomas Bernardi residence.
+- Program students live together with a St. Thomas faculty directors and an on-site resident director in the St. Thomas Bernardi residence.

 - Sophomore standing or higher at the time of the program

 - Good disciplinary standing